petechd/eq-questionnaire-schemas/style_guide.md

     northern-ireland/
     ```
 - Jsonnet source files are separated into two top-level folders - `england-wales` and `northern-ireland`
-- The `lib/` folder contains common Jsonnet used across all questionnaire schemas
   - The file extension should be `.libsonnet`
   - Each file is grouped by function, currently `common_rules` and `placeholders`
 - Each questionnaire has it's own folder, within this: